The reference curve

 How many samples make a good reference curve?

-My experience says that you get quite a good reference when any year in your curve is covered by 15-20 samples.
+My experience says that you get quite a good reference for crossdating when any year in your curve is covered by 10-20 samples.

-Recently I took samples from a demolished house, Kaptensudden (that's the one on the picture above) where the measurements did not match very well to my reference curve.
+Some 10 years ago I took samples from a demolished house at the island of Nämdö, Kaptensudden (that's the one on the picture above) where the measurements did not match very well to my reference curve from the island.
 Parts of the timber had very thin rings so it was difficult to measure with my old 600 dpi scanner.
 With a new 1600 dpi scanner I could later build a reference curve for the house.
-That curve could be matched towards my Nämdö curve with a correlation coefficient of 0.60, though individual samples had values in the range 0.26 - 0.49.
-Obviously the logs have been bought from somewhere else.
+That curve could be matched towards my Nämdö curve with a correlation coefficient of 0.60, though individual samples had values as low as 0.2 - 0.5 Obviously the logs have been bought from somewhere else.

 How to validate your reference curve?